Clone Hero

-Clone Hero is a freeware music rhythm video game created by Ryan Foster, first released in alpha on March 1, 2017, receiving a full release on November 29, 2022.
+Clone Hero is a freeware music rhythm video game created by Ryan Foster, released on November 29, 2022, after being in development since 2011.
 The game is a clone of the Guitar Hero franchise with nearly identical gameplay.
 The main draw of the game is its ability to play community-made songs, which has resulted in a large fan community around the game as well as a resurgence in popularity for the genre.

 Gameplay

 Screenshot of guitar gameplay, showcasing notes on the highway; the hit window; song progression, star, and star power meters; point, star, and combo counters; and the combo multiplier.

 Clone Hero, by design, features nearly identical gameplay to Guitar Hero, and uses GUI assets from Guitar Hero games.
 Gameplay involves hitting colored notes in time to songs; Clone Hero allows players to use any PC-compatible controller from the Guitar Hero or Rock Band franchises, as well as a keyboard or any other input device.
 Unlike the Guitar Hero series, by default there is no penalty for missing notes, aside from breaking a combo, making it impossible to fail a song, although there is an option to enable this.

 For guitar, players must hold specific buttons that line up with combinations of five colored notes that are arranged on a track referred to as a "highway" or, as some players term it, a "fretboard", similar to that on an actual guitar.
 When the notes hit the bottom of the highway, the player must strum to hit the notes in time with the music.
 Notes can be singular, or multiple at a time, forming a chord.
 Notes can also be sustains (internally hold notes), in which the player must hold the matching button(s) after strumming, the duration of the hold being indicated by a line following the note or chord.
 There is also an "open strum" note, represented with a purple bar, which requires the player to strum without pressing any other buttons.
 In addition to normal notes, there are "HOPO"s ("hammer-ons" and "pull-offs") and "tap notes", which both do not require the player to strum them to hit them, with the difference between the two being that a string of HOPOs must begin with a strum, and the player must re-strum if they miss a note.
 Certain notes may also be part of a "star power phrase", marked by a series of notes with star outlines.
 Successfully playing the marked section will reward the player with star power, which can be used to double the combo multiplier for a limited time.
 The game also contains a mode which emulates the guitar gameplay of Guitar Hero Live, which is notably different from other games in the series, involving six guitar buttons instead of the standard five.